commerceblock/pymainstay/README.md

 ### Staychain status and information

-When initialising a sidechain, Git repository or file repository, the staychain base TxID and slot position must be committed to the initial state in order to prove uniqueness.
+When initializing a sidechain, Git repository or file repository, the staychain base TxID and slot position must be committed to the initial state in order to prove uniqueness.
 In a sidechain, this information is committed to the genesis block, and in the case of a Git repository, this information is added as the message of the initial commit.
 To retrieve the latest staychain TxID to perform this initialisation, the `info` command can be used.

 	$ msc info